sigurdnev/nordic_workshop/README.md

 ### Step 3

 Find the function `nus_data_handler`.
 This function is called when data is sent to the Nordic UART Service(NUS) from the nRF Toolbox app and this is where we have to look for the specific commands.
+Each time we receive data from the phone over NUS we will get the event BLE_NUS_EVT_RX_DATA.
 The data that has been received is stored in a array pointed to by the `p_data` pointer and we want to store it in a local char array for later use.
 This can be done by using the [memcpy](https://www.tutorialspoint.com/c_standard_library/c_function_memcpy.htm) function.
 It will copy the content from cell 0 to `length` in the array pointed to by p_data into the uart_string.

 ```C
     char uart_string[BLE_NUS_MAX_DATA_LEN];
     memset(uart_string,0,BLE_NUS_MAX_DATA_LEN);
     memcpy(uart_string, p_evt->params.rx_data.p_data, p_evt->params.rx_data.length);
 ```

 ### Step 4

 Now that we have copied the received data into the `uart_string` array we want to compare the content of `uart_string` with a known command.
 This can be done by using the [strcmp](https://www.tutorialspoint.com/c_standard_library/c_function_strcmp.htm) function, which will return 0 if `uart_string` is equal to the